I helped a client get $212K with $11,357 spent on ads as a LinkedIn ads expert. So, why was my client frustrated?

 Ready to take your LinkedIn ads to the next level?

-If you've read this far down the page, you're probably interested in what I offer.
-Below are a few ways I can help:
+If you've read this far down the page, we should probably talk.
+A few ways I can help are: